-In 2018, the medical device space offered investors a variety of stories on the growth and catalysts available to companies in this sector.
+Throughout the course of 2019, investors in the medical device space were interested in a variety of stories on the growth and catalysts available to companies in this sector.

 Don’t forget to follow us @INN_LifeScience for real-time news updates!